trueos/trueos-docs/trueos-handbook/using.rst

 `list of supported scanners <http://www.sane-project.org/sane-backends.html>`_.

 .. note:: If the scanner is part of an HP All-in-One device, make sure the "hplip" package is installed.
-Use :ref:`AppCafe®` to see if the driver is installed, and install it if not.
+Use |appcafe| to see if the driver is installed, and install it if not.

 :numref:`Figure %s <sane1>` shows the XSane interface running on a
 |trueos| system attached to an HP DeskJet Printer/Scanner.